Testing the identification of causal effects in observational data: Introduction

+Relatedly, one strand of the statistics literature imposes the selection-on-observables assumption (B) and exploits the conditional independence condition to identify subsets of covariates that are sufficient for identification, implying that the remaining covariates satisfy instrument validity (A); see, for instance, \citet{de2011covariate} and \citet{vanderweele2011new}.
+Again, our approach differs in that it tests the selection-on-observables and instrument validity assumptions jointly, rather than testing the latter conditional on the former.
+Closer to our framework, \citet{entner2013data} do not pre-impose the selection-on-observables assumption when searching for a sufficient set of covariates to control for based on conditional independence and consider a parametric modeling approach for testing, however, without providing asymptotic guarantees.
+Here, we provide machine learning approaches that flexibly accommodates nonparametric models and potentially high-dimensional covariates and have desirable asymptotic properties under certain regularity conditions.

-Our method of testing identification addresses in some sense a statistical problem `in between' classical treatment evaluation, where both the treatment of interest and the identifying assumptions are predetermined, and so-called causal structure learning or causal discovery, see e.g.\ \citet{KalischB2014}, \citet{peters2017elements}, \citet{Glymouretal2019}, or \citet{breunig2021testability}.
-Causal discovery does typically not predefine the treatment and outcome variables, but aims at learning the causal relations between two or more variables in a data-driven way, possibly under parametric assumptions or the assumption that all relevant variables in the causal system (apart from random error terms) are observed.
-Here, we do not rely on such assumptions, but instead impose more causal structure, which permits us to distinguish the treatment, outcome, covariates, and the supposed instrument.
-Such a causal structure appears realistic in many empirical contexts with information about the timing of measurement of the various variables.
-For instance, it is obvious that a treatment taking place in an earlier period can affect and outcome measured in a later period, but not vice versa.
+Our method of testing identification addresses in some sense a statistical problem `in between' classical treatment evaluation, where both the treatment and the identifying assumptions are predetermined, and causal discovery, see e.g.\ \citet{KalischB2014}, \citet{peters2017elements}, \citet{Glymouretal2019}, or \citet{breunig2021testability}.
+Causal discovery typically does not pre-define the treatment and outcome, but aims at learning the causal relations between two or more variables in a data-driven way, possibly under parametric restrictions or the assumption that all relevant variables in the causal system (apart from random error terms) are observed.
+Here, we do not rely on such assumptions, but instead impose more causal structure to distinguish the treatment, outcome, covariates, and the \textit{suspected} instrument.
+This structure appears realistic in many empirical contexts with information about the timing of variable measurement.
+For instance, a treatment taking place in an earlier period can affect and outcome measured in a later period, but not vice versa.
 In contrast to classical treatment evaluation, we do, however, not pre-impose specific identifying assumptions, but test them in the data.